Effective January 1, 2017

 Article 14.
 Enforcement

-The interpretation of compliance with this Code is the responsibility of the Ethics and Discipline Committee of the Institute of Real Estate Management.
+The interpretation of compliance with this Code is the responsibility of the ethics boards of the Institute of Real Estate Management.
 Any violation by a MEMBER of the obligations of this Code and any disciplinary action for violation of any portion of this Code shall be determined and carried out in accordance with and pursuant to the terms of the Bylaws and Statement of Policies of the Institute of Real Estate Management.
 The result of such disciplinary action shall be final and binding upon the affected MEMBER and without recourse to the Institute, its officers, Governing Councillors, Members, employees, or agents.